SilenceSnake/ASDKB/README.md

-# AsdKB: A Chinese Knowledge Base for the Early Screening and Diagnosis of Autism Spectrum Disorder
+# AsdKB: A Chinese Knowledge Base for Early Screening and Diagnosis of Autism Spectrum Disorder

 ![AsdKB](./docs/asdkb.png)